Gold coin: Large gold coins

 Treasure of ancient Greek gold coins, Archaeological Museum of Pythagoreion.

 In 2007, the Royal Canadian Mint produced a 100 kg gold coin with a face value of $1,000,000, though the gold content was worth over $2 million at the time.
 It measures 50 cm in diameter and 3 cm thick.
 It was intended as a unique specimen to promote a new line of Canadian Gold Maple Leaf coins, but after several interested buyers came forward, the mint manufactured at least five more in 2007, selling them for $2.5 to $3 million.
 One of these coins was stolen while exhibited at the Bode Museum in Berlin.

 In 2012 the Royal Canadian Mint produced the first gold coin containing a 0.11–0.14 ct diamond.
 The Queen's Diamond Jubilee coin was crafted in 99.999% pure gold with a face value of $300.

 The largest legal-tender gold coin ever produced was unveiled in 2012 by the Perth Mint in Western Australia.
-Known as the "1 Tonne Gold Kangaroo Coin" and with a face value of one million dollars, it contains one tonne of 9999 pure gold and is approximately 80 cm in diameter by 12 cm thick.
+Known as the "One Tonne Gold Coin" and with a face value of one million dollars, it contains one tonne of 9999 pure gold and is approximately 80 cm in diameter by 12 cm thick.